paulbarbu/webchat/README.md

 Webchat
 =======

-Web application for chatting with friends, built on the OOP paradigm with Flask (python micro web framework) and jQuery.
+Real time chat for the web, using AJAX and Flask

 License
 =======